 Only legal entities registered in the Czech Republic may apply for

-a grant from the Foundation.
-For currenct closing dates, please click here.
+a grant in this program.
+For currenct closing datesrplease click here.

 Select the year to download program results below.